sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 ### Explanation for get_board API:

-- SELECT * FROM users WHERE id = ?
+- SELECT * FROM boards WHERE id = ?
   - selects all data from the boards table where ID is the specified ID
 - $stmt = $conn->prepare($sql);
   - Prepares the query for the database